-This minor is open to music production and engineering majors only.
+This specialization is open to music production and engineering majors only.

-Students must complete the following coursework before beginning the minor and follow the regular declaration of minor procedure as outlined in the Registration Guide.
-This minor is managed by the Music Production and Engineering Department.
+Students must complete the following coursework before beginning the specialization and follow the regular declaration of minor/specialization procedure as outlined in the Registration Guide.
+This specialization is managed by the Music Production and Engineering Department.

-Upon completion of this minor, students will be able to:
+Upon completion of this specialization, students will be able to:

 - synthesize the history, terminology, procedures, workflows, and creative implications of professionally-produced audio in film, television, video games and other multimedia formats;

 - demonstrate top-level skill in recording, editing, replacing and repairing dialog for film and television;

 - apply advanced skill in music editing and temp score creation;